build-guides

 Check Price on Amazon

 Connectivity is exceptional for a Mini-ITX board: two USB4 Gen 3×2 ports (40Gb/s), two USB 3.2 Gen 2 Type-A ports on the rear I/O, and WiFi 7 (802.11be) with Bluetooth 5.4.
 The dual M.2 slots run at PCIe 5.0 and PCIe 4.0 respectively.
-For AM5 Mini-ITX, this is the strongest option — the budget alternative is the ASRock B850I Lightning WiFi at ~$200 if you can give up USB4 and WiFi 7.
+For AM5 Mini-ITX, this is the strongest option at its price point.
+The budget alternative is the ASRock B850I Lightning WiFi if you can give up USB4 and WiFi 7 — it handles the 9800X3D at a significantly lower price point.

 AMD Ryzen 7 9800X3D